CodyRichter/Cody.Richter.Cooks/server/README.md

    - If you run this command after the repository is set up, make sure that your virutal environment is activated first! (`source .venv/bin/activate`)

+## Running Test Cases

+From the `src/` directory, run the following command to run Python Tests: `python3 -m pytest`

 ## Future Work

 1. Create Congito authorizer for API